DHCSSza/escalator-sadilar/content/post/2024/02/Bilikisu_Olatunji/index.md

 ---
-title: "Women in Digital and Computational Spaces: Meet Bilikisu Wunmi Olatunji 👩🏾‍💻"
+title: "Women in Digital and Computational Spaces: Meet Bilikisu Olatunji "

 subtitle:

 # Summary for listings and search engines
 summary:  Welcome 👋 to our first community spotlight!
-We're introducing Bilikisu Wunmi Olatunji, a data scientist and member of a variety of communities such as Abuja R User group, R-Ladies Abuja and rOpenSci.
+We're introducing Bilikisu Olatunji, a data scientist and member of a variety of communities such as Abuja R User group, R-Ladies Abuja and rOpenSci.

 # Link this post with a project
 projects: []

 # Date published
-date: '2024-02-13T00:00:00Z'
+date: '2024-02-12T00:00:00Z'

 # Date updated
-lastmod: '2024-02-13T00:00:00Z'
+lastmod: '2024-02-12T00:00:00Z'

 # Is this an unpublished draft?
 draft: false